-Since January 2021 – most Amazon UK Orders Under €22 have been VAT free for For Irish Shoppers
+Since January 2021 – most Amazon UK Orders Under €22 were VAT free for For Irish Shoppers

-This only applies to items SOLD by or Fulfilled By Amazon and this will end on June 30th 2021
+This only applied to items SOLD by or Fulfilled By Amazon and this ended on June 30th 2021

 We have written already about the Effect of Brexit on shopping on UK websites such as Amazon.

 Irish VAT Exemption on Imports

 Since Jan 1st 2021 , any package delivered from the UK to Ireland that had a value less than €22 (including delivery charges) , was exempt from Irish import VAT.
 Brexit also meant that UK Vat should not be charged on sales to Ireland .